Hovione: Research and development

 Hovione has two R&D centers with a team of over 270 scientists, one in Portugal - Loures and another one in its facilities in New Jersey.
 Hovione has international partnerships, including with Cambridge and MIT.
-In 2016, 7 PhDs were simultaneously running and it has launched a scientific program named "9oW", which challenges scientific and academic communities to help overcoming technological challenges.
+In 2016, 7 PhDs were simultaneously running and it launched a scientific program named "9oW", which challenges scientific and academic communities to help overcome technological challenges.
 Also, Hovione is already the largest private employer of doctorates in Portugal (57 doctorates in Loures).

 Strategy

 Hovione was present in the pharmaceutical industry offering products and services related to the development and manufacture of either a new chemical entity (NCE) for an exclusive contract manufacturing partner or an existing API for an off-patent product.
-In the area of technology, it has capabilities in spray drying (also for potent drugs), spray congealing, fluidized spray drying, aseptic spray drying, jet milling, controlled crystallization, microfluidization, continuous manufacturing, continuous tableting.
-And methodologies Quality by Design, process analytical technology (PAT), britest, lean, scale-up science, modeling.
-Hovione invested about $100 million in 2017 and plans to spend as much again this year and next.
+In the area of technology, it has capabilities, among others, in spray drying, controlled crystallization, microfluidization, and continuous tabletting.
+Hovione invested about $100 million in 2017 and plans to spend as much again in 2019 and 2020.
 The plan over the next three years is to continue investing, especially in Portugal, where the firm will add 165 m3 of chemical synthesis capacity, a spray-dryer building, and a 1,200-m2 analytical lab.